If you want to learn Japanese, finding a good program is hard...

 Pimsleur's conversational approach

-Pimsleur is a completely audio based approach to learning a foreign language, and is a great resource for anyone learning Japanese.
+Pimsleur is a completely audio based approach to learning a foreign language, and is a great resource for anyone interested in speaking Japanese.

-Each 30 minute audio lesson is built around a question-recall-response method that forces you to think and speak Japanese as if you were actually having a real conversation.
+Each 30 minute audio lesson is built around a question-recall-response method that forces you to think and speak Japanese as if you were actually having a real conversation or practicing at a language exchange.

-The courses are highly structured and will leave you with a working knowledge of the spoken language.
+The courses are highly structured, provide great practice, and will leave you with a working knowledge of the spoken language.

 Pimsleur lessons focus a lot on pronunciation.

-While the app always teaches phrases in the context of a conversation, new sounds are introduced to the learner by syllable so that he or she can mimic the native speaker.
+While the app always teaches phrases in the context of a conversation, new sounds are introduced to the learner by syllable so that he or she can practice mimicking the native speaker.

 Pimsleur's reading lessons